bobby060/pg-autohint/design_doc.md

     - Reuses datafusion ast functionality to convert the constructed ast into SQL query.
 - Postgres Connector (`connector.rs`): Uses postgres crate to expose a simple API to connect to a Postgres DB, convert a sql string to a PlanNode, and converte a SQL file to a JSON file of the corresponding plan.

-### Current Rules:
-1. NLJ to Hash Join: Identifies Nested Loop Joins whose estimated cardinality is off by a large factor from actual cardinality and converts to Hash Joins
-2. Cardinality injection.
-Injects the actual cardinality of joins back into the plan after analyzing
-3. Index selection (partially implemented).
-Tries to fix the case where an ORDER BY causes postgres to pick the wrong index

 ## Design Rationale
->Explain the goals of this design and how the design achieves these goals.
-Present alternatives considered and document why they are not chosen.

 Current design: process plan and provide a list of hints that can be prepended to original sql.
 In this design, we parse and traverse the Postgres plan, applying the rules to produce hints, but do not have to convert that plan back into an AST.
 This works well for identifying errors in the Postgres plan that can be resolved through hints without modifying the underlying SQL.